 Another significant risk factor for pedestrian accidents in Tampa Bay is an intoxicated driver.
 Every year pedestrians die in alcohol and drug-related accidents in the Bay area.
 High-risk areas for these kinds of crashes include downtown Tampa, Ybor City, and downtown St. Petersburg.
 Alcohol-impaired drivers are more likely to be involved in hit-and-run pedestrian accidents, where they flee the scene in fear, or fail to notice they even struck a pedestrian.
 Drinking or consuming drugs before driving can quickly turn into devastation.
 If you or a loved one suffered catastrophic injuries in a pedestrian accident, don’t hesitate to contact Fiol Law Group and our experienced pedestrian accident lawyers in Tampa Bay.

 Pedestrian accidents most often result in major catastrophic injuries such as broken bones, paralysis and other spinal cord injuries, brain injuries, or internal damage.
 If a pedestrian survives the traumatic accident, he or she will likely have temporary or permanent disability, have lost earning capacity, or suffered emotional/mental distress.
 Many pedestrians never fully recover from these accidents.
-Sometimes the only helpful recourse is a personal injury claim in Tampa Bay, which may end in compensation for medical expenses, pain and suffering, mental anguish, and lost wages.
+Sometimes the only helpful recourse is a personal injury attorney in Tampa Bay, who can help you find compensation for medical expenses, pain and suffering, mental anguish, and lost wages.

 Contact a Pedestrian Accident Lawyer